gingerbread house on Christmas tree

 Here’s a DIY Pine Cone tree that has been a favorite Christmas decoration that will be used again this year.
 These were tucked in on the buffet around the small Christmas trees.

 • Look for free classes at your extension office to help extend your budget and/or add a new skill.
-Last week I attended a free extension class and created this fresh greenery wreath to add to my front door.
+Make a plan to sign up if you have a free extension class to create a fresh greenery wreath.
+Fresh greenery provided is always a win.
 TIP: Use Wilt Stop spray to preserve fresh greenery.

 Fresh Christmas wreath